DoTheEvo/selfhosted-apps-docker/opnsense/readme.md

 A simple **dnsmasq setup**.

-* Disable the default ISC DHCPv4 if it's running<br>
+* Disable all other DHCP, check the dashboard for listed services.<br>
-  `Services: ISC DHCPv4: [interface name]` - uncheck enabled; save
-* Make sure other DHCP services are disabled<br>
-  `Lobby: Dashboard` section Services should not list any dhcp
-* configure dnsmasq<br>
-  `Services: Dnsmasq DNS & DHCP`
+* `Services: Dnsmasq DNS & DHCP`<br>
-* General tab
+  General tab
     * Enable - check
     * Interfaces - select your LAN and VLANs interfaces on which dhcp should run
     * DNS Listening Port - `0` this disables the DNS functionality.
     * DHCP authoritative - check
     * DHCP register firewall rules - check
 * DHCP ranges tab
+  * Add
   * set the interface
   * set the `Start address` and the `End address`
   * Lease time, I like 10 days - `864000` for small number of devices networks

-With dnsmasq theres also an option to pass leaseas to unbound DNS, [here's the setup](https://docs.opnsense.org/manual/dnsmasq.html#configuration-examples)
+With dnsmasq theres also an option to pass leases to unbound DNS, [here's the setup](https://docs.opnsense.org/manual/dnsmasq.html#configuration-examples)

 <details>